ddsouz5/oneliners/README.md

 Stopwatch (`Enter` or `ctrl-d` to stop):

     time read

-Create a script of the last executed command:

-    echo "!!" > foo.sh

-Reuse _all_ parameter of the previous command line:

-    !*

 List or delete all files in a folder that don't match a certain file extension (e.g., list things that are _not_ compressed; remove anything that is _not_ a `.foo` or `.bar` file):